Moon Living Abroad in India

 For additional information not covered in the text, readers can consult the Resources section at the end of the book, which provides contact information and other additional facts about the topics covered in the previous chapters.
 There is also a glossary, phrasebook, and a list of suggested reading and films.

-For more information about the book, visit the publisher’s website at moon.com/books/moon-living-abroad/moon-living-abroad-india-first-edition or read author Margot Bigg’s Q&A at Moon.com: moon.com/author-q-a/margot-bigg-offers-adgvice-living-india.
+For more information about the book, visit the publisher’s website at moon.com/books/moon-living-abroad-in-india/ or read author Margot Bigg’s Q&A at Moon.com: moon.com/author-q-a/margot-bigg-offers-advice-living-india.